Sinevia/php-serverless/README.md

 php -S localhost:32222
 ```

-or using the heper function
+or using the helper function

 ```
 vendor/bin/robo serve